How we identify and manage trees threatening your electric reliability

 What We’re Doing

-In 2019, we removed more than 150,000 hazardous trees — and our team is on track to do the same this year.
+Since the launch of the program, we have removed more than 150,000 danger trees.
 We’re actively tracking EAB migration through Ohio and treating every Ash tree as though it’s infected because of the invasive nature of the beetle.

 How You Can Help